and3r817/RRS/Model/RNN/README.md

 - h5py for saving keras model

 ## Installation
-This project runs on windows 10, 64bit.
 You can use any deeplearning framework among tensorflow, keras and theano.
-I used anaconda containing all of them.

 You can use
 ````
 pip install tensorflow-gpu
 ````

-And maybe mkl or numpy-mkl library is needed to run tensorflow.
-Also it is known that the development of theano has been stopped so I personally recommend to use tensorflow or keras with tensorflow backend.

 ## Simple Report
-It takes much more time to run with keras-either tensorflow backend or theano backend.
-You'd better to use raw tensorflow or theano.

 The results made by rdevooght's paper seems only available in python 2.
 It was unable to reproduce in python3 although I copied his theano code based on python2 and modified to fit python3.
 But the result is reproducible in python2.
 The performance of models in this project is little bit lower than that of the original project.